 The faculty and staff of Theatre Arts have worked very hard to prevent this problem from growing and, to date, have succeeded fairly well in doing so.
 However, it is becoming increasingly difficult due to the untenable combination of diminishing resources and increased workload.
-While finding production sponsorship and corporate underwriting might help alleviate these financial pressures, such a process needs to be approached carefully and the work entailed in finding suitable donors cannot be done by the Theatre Arts faculty and staff.
+CTEA funds will prove extremely useful for replacing some outdated quipment.
+Finding production sponsorship and corporate underwriting might help alleviate other financial pressures, but such a process needs to be approached carefully and the work entailed in finding suitable donors cannot be done by the Theatre Arts faculty and staff.